 How to improve the Stress Management score on Fitbit?

 Try and reduce stress in your daily life!
 Easier said than done, here are some pointers that can actually help you better manage your stress and improve the score.

 - Intelligent Training.
-Don’t overdo it and push too hard for too many days without giving your body an opportunity to recover.
+Don’t overdo it and push too hard for too many days without allowing your body to recover.
 Exercise consistently.
-As we pointed out earlier, higher HRV means lower Stress.
-One can get higher HRV using some amount of Sprint training ir interval training.
+As we pointed out earlier, higher HRV means lower stress.
+One can get higher HRV using some amount of Sprint training or interval training.
 Try it out and see how it feels.

 - Steady Healthy Diet.

 - Quality Sleep.
-It’s not just the amount of sleep you get that matters, but also the quality and consistency of your sleep.
+It’s not just the amount of sleep you get that matters, but also your sleep quality and consistency.
 Going to bed and waking up at similar times each day is beneficial.

 - Auto-Regulation.
-In general, trying to get your body on a consistent schedule (in particular with sleep and eating) is helpful.
+In general, trying to get your body on a consistent schedule (particularly with sleep and eating) is helpful.
 Your body does things more efficiently when it knows what’s coming.